wdk-docs/vscode-docs/docs/editor/extension-marketplace.md

 ---
 Order: 3
 Area: editor
-TOCTitle: Extension Marketplace
+title: Extension Marketplace
-ContentId: 319916C4-93F2-471F-B448-FD416736C40C
+id: 319916C4-93F2-471F-B448-FD416736C40C
 PageTitle: Managing Extensions in Visual Studio Code
 DateApproved: 7/6/2023
-MetaDescription: Discover, add, update, disable and uninstall Visual Studio Code extensions (plug-ins) through the Extension Marketplace.
+description: Discover, add, update, disable and uninstall Visual Studio Code extensions (plug-ins) through the Extension Marketplace.
 ---

 # Extension Marketplace

 **Increase the power of Visual Studio Code through Extensions**

 The features that Visual Studio Code includes out-of-the-box are just the start.
 VS Code extensions let you add languages, debuggers, and tools to your installation to support your development workflow.
 VS Code's rich extensibility model lets extension authors plug directly into the VS Code UI and contribute functionality through the same APIs used by VS Code.
 This article explains how to find, install, and manage VS Code extensions from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/VSCode).

 ## Browse for extensions